-- The Joint TH and PH-RRH component project combines two existing program components-transitional housing and permanent housing-rapid rehousing-in a single project to serve individuals and families experiencing homelessness.
+- The Joint TH and PH-RRH component project combines two existing program components- transitional housing and permanent housing-rapid rehousing-in a single project to serve individuals and families experiencing homelessness.
 HUD will require the recipient to adopt a Housing First approach (see Sections I.A.4.b.(2) and I.B.2.b.(15) of the HUD NOFO) across the entire project and program participants may only receive up to 24-months of total assistance.
-For more information about Joint TH/PH-RRH component project project threshold requirements, see Section III.C.5.c. of the NOFO. - Joint component projects must - Demonstrate the project will follow a low barrier approach and prioritize rapid placement and stabilization in permanent housing. - o Demonstrate the project will be able to provide both components to all participants. - Use a Housing First approach with client-driven service models and focus on helping people move to permanent housing - Incorporate client-choice - Target and prioritize people experiencing homelessness with higher needs and who are most vulnerable.
+For more information about Joint TH/PH-RRH component project threshold requirements, see Section III.C.4.b. of the NOFO. - Joint component projects must

-- Limit costs as follows: - Leasing and operating costs for TH portion only - Short- or medium-term tenant-based rental assistance in RRH portion - Supportive services, costs of contributing data to the HMIS (including for a comparable database for victim service providers), and administrative costs across the entire project.
+- Demonstrate the project will follow a low barrier approach and prioritize rapid placement and stabilization in permanent housing. - o Demonstrate the project will be able to provide both components to all participants. - Use a Housing First approach with client-driven service models and focus on helping people move to permanent housing. - Incorporate client-choice. - Target and prioritize people experiencing homelessness with higher needs and who are most vulnerable. - Limit costs as follows (NOFO page 17): - Leasing (structure or units) and operating costs for TH portion only - Short- or medium-term tenant-based rental assistance in RRH portion - Supportive services, costs of contributing data to the HMIS, and project administrative costs.